 Unlike therapists, psychiatrists are expected to complete a four-year program in medical school and receive specific training in psychiatry for a four-year residency period.
+They will need a medical degree in order to conduct psychological testing, counseling, and other duties.
 The first year of residency training is typically done in a hospital, where the psychiatrist-in-training works with patients in other fields outside their area of specialty.
 The next three years are spent learning about the diagnostic process and treatment of mental illness, including areas like psychotherapy.

 Should You See a Therapist or a Psychiatrist?